lewiscj97/cinema-tickets/cinema-tickets-javascript/README.md

 [chai-http]: https://www.chaijs.com/plugins/chai-http/

 ## Code quality
+### ESLint

 ESLint is used to ensure that code is written to a good standard.
 I have used the DWP style guides (`"@dwp/eslint-config-base` and `@dwp/eslint-config-mocha`).
 The lint command can be executed using `npm run lint`.
 This mimics one of the code quality jobs that would take place in a CI/CD pipeline to ensure that code matched the departmental standards.

+### Code coverage

+[c8](https://www.npmjs.com/package/c8) is used to create a coverage report.
+The report highlights any lines, branches, and functions that have not been covered with unit tests.
+These are useful metrics, as they can be used to identify areas of the code that have not been fully tested.
+Since this service was implemented using TDD, the coverage is 100% for all files that have been implemented (`TicketService`, `TicketValidator`, `server`, `PurchaseTickets`, etc.).

+The coverage report can be created using the following command: `npm run test:cover`.